buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 ### Relation types

-`Properties` and `Classes` must have a specific type.
+`Properties` and `Classes` can be related to each other.
+Each relation must have a specific type to allow software to interpret it.
 Below is an explanation of what each type means:
-* `IsEqualTo` - if two concepts are unequivocal and have the same name
+* `IsEqualTo` - if two concepts are unequivocal and have the same name, code and description.
+Classes also need to share the same properties.
+It is quite rare for concepts to be equal.
+An example is when a concept doesn't have an official translation, but someone defines a new concept in that language and wants to say it is exactly the same as the original.
+* `IsSimilarTo` - if two concepts are almost unequivocal but differ by name, code, description or set of properties.
+This is a very common relation type.
+Used, for example, to say that 'IfcWall' is a similar concept to 'Wall System' from CCI.
+* `HasReference` - if two concepts relate to each other, but other relation types do not apply.
+For example, "wall light" (or "sconce") is referencing a wall, even though those are different concepts and there is no hierarchy between them.
-* `IsSynonymOf` - if two concepts are unequivocal but have a different name
+* **DEPRECATED** ~~IsSynonymOf - if two concepts are unequivocal but have a different name.~~

+Only applicable to classes (not properties):
-* `IsChildOf` - the equivalent of the "subtype" relationship from ISO 12006<sup>1<sup>F.3.1</sup></sup>.
+* `IsChildOf` - specialisation relation.
+The equivalent of the "subtype" relationship from ISO 12006<sup>1<sup>F.3.1</sup></sup>.
 For example: "Electrical motor" and a "Combustion motor" are children (subtypes) of the generic concept "Motor".
 * `IsParentOf` - the opposite relation to `IsChildOf`.
-* `HasPart` - for example, an electric motor can be composed of elements such as stators, rotors, etc.<sup>1<sup>F.3.2</sup></sup>.
+* `HasPart` - composition relation.
+For example, an electric motor can be composed of elements such as stators, rotors, etc.<sup>1<sup>F.3.2</sup></sup>.
+* `IsPartOf` - reverse of `HasPart`.
 * `HasMaterial` - a class that can be associated with a particular material.
 For example: "Steel Beam" could be related to the material "Steel".
-This type is only available for `Classes`, not `Properties`.
-* `HasReference` - if there is another type of relation between concepts, for example, "wall light" (or "sconce") is referencing a wall, even though those are different concepts and there is no hierarchy between them.

 ### DateTime format

 The date-time format according to the ISO 8601 series should be used: `YYYY-MM-DDThh:mm:ssTZD`.
 Import allows both: `2023-05-10`, `2023-05-10T15:10:12Z` and `2023-05-10T15:10:12+02:00`.